How to Find the Work-Life Balance You've Been Missing

 When Your Life Becomes Unmanageable

 I spent more than a decade working in the world of substance use disorder treatment.
-Translation: I worked with addicts whose lives were completely unmanageable.
-Unmanageable from top to bottom, left to right, and down the center.
+Translation: I worked with addicts whose lives were completely unmanageable (unmanageable from top to bottom, left to right, and down the center).
 Not only did I work with addicts, I worked with addicts who were incarcerated, typically homeless, and often women with children.
 Life can't get much more unmanageable than that.
 As a professional, I was confident in my ability and I excelled in my everyday role.
 Ironically, I spoke daily of the importance of a balanced life.
-So how in the world did my OWN life become unmanageable?
-And completely imbalanced?
+So, how in the world did my own life become unmanageable (and completely imbalanced)?
 Well, I will tell you.
-My life got thay way because I made it that way.
+My life got that way because I made it that way.

 More Isn't Always More

 Confession Alert!
 I never wanted to go back to work after I had my oldest child.
 Unfortunately, it was financially impossible for me to stay home, or even work part-time.
-So, I figured if I had to work, I better find fulfillment from my career and that meant climbing the ladder straight to head bitch in charge.
+So, I figured if I had to work, I better find fulfillment from my career and that meant climbing the ladder straight to HBIC.
 In this quest, I became blind to the obvious imbalance by the desire to be more and achieve more.
-You best believe I got to where I had aspired, but I ignored the signs, hell even the sirens, that more was actually way less.
+You best believe I got to where I had aspired, but I ignored the signs, the sirens, that more was actually way less.
 Making more money, meant working more hours, which meant more stress.
-All those "mores" meant less, WAY LESS.
+All those "mores" meant less, way less.
 Less time with my children and husband, less time staying in touch with friends, less time seeing my extended family, less quality time to spend even a second on myself.